Healthy Homes Assessment Taradale

 What We Do

-As building inspectors, we are experts in all aspects involved in specialist house examinations.
-We are there to make sure that you make the best choice when it comes to buying your next home.
+As building inspectors, we deal with all the components involved in specialist home inspects.
+We’re here to make sure you make the best choice when it comes to buying your next home.

-We are serious about your investment, and undertake detailed examinations to make sure you don’t receive any expensive or unwelcome unpleasant surprises, so you are able to relax and focus on the exciting aspects of purchasing or owning an home.
+We value your money, and undertake detailed examinations to ensure you don’t be faced with any costly or unexpected surprises meaning you can relax and focus on the fun aspects of owning or purchasing an home.

-We specialise in a range of services to make sure that you are completely updated on the condition of any property that you might be considering buying or selling along with other solutions.
+We specialise in a range of solutions to ensure you are completely aware of the state of any property you might be looking to purchase or sell and also other solutions.

-Not only do we work with you but we also work with some major clients, including the local authorities, banks, and insurance firms.
-They seem to are pleased with their peace of mind provided, due to the details that we offer in our reports of building inspections.
+Not only do we collaborate with you, but we also work with some important clients such as municipal councils and banks, and insurance firms.
+They clearly are pleased with this reassurance provided, thanks to the information provided in our building inspection reports.

-With our systemised approach to your property inspection and the latest in technology for software which includes digital photos in the Report, you can actually see any issues found.
-Because of our comprehensive reporting it’s easy to understand why we get so many clients recommending our service to family members and friends.
+Our systematic approach to your inspection of your home and the latest software technology which includes digital photos in your reports, you can actually see any issues that could be found.
+Because of our comprehensive report, it’s no wonder that we have so many customers who recommend our service to family and friends.

 • Pre Purchase & Pre Sale Reports